 - Look yourself up in the NC Public Voter Search to see exactly what districts you live in and seats you could run for.
 Learn who represents you at each level and if you agree with their stances or not.

 - Look for open seats.
 Do research to see who might be retiring or planning to leave office.
 Pay attention to your local news to learn about major issues in your community.

 - Keep a flexible timeline.
 If you have to wait a cycle before running, figure out how you can make an impact on your community in the mean time.
 Work to grow your personal and professional networks before you run for office.

 - Talk to your elected officials and learn what it is like to hold public office.
 Research the seats you’re interested in by reading about the issues being debated.
 You can often listen in on debates or even go to the meetings.

 - To prepare yourself to raise money for your campaign, we recommend potential candidates keep a rolodex of their contacts and how much they expect each contact could contribute.
 This will help you evaluate your fundraising capabilities.

 - Anyone can run for office!
 Remember, there is no one job or life experience that qualifies you to run for public office.

 Here is a link to job descriptions for various levels of elected office.
 Each sheet also has the projected costs for each campaign.

 As always you can reach out to Lillian’s List with more specific questions about running for office.
-Please contact Membership and Training Manager Devon Roberts at firstname.lastname@example.org.
+Please contact Training Director Devon Roberts at firstname.lastname@example.org.
 We are happy to talk to every and any pro-choice progressive woman considering running for office in North Carolina.